Aradhya loves sharing information about wildlife, animals and pets—especially dogs.

 2. Varieties of Sable

-There are four main types sable color combinations common in this breed.
+There are four main types of sable color combinations common in this breed.
 The sable color is an overlay of black coat.
-Based on their pattern and darkness, we can divide them into four categories.
+Based on their pattern and darkness, we can divide them into four categories:

-See below for picture examples.
+See below for photo examples.
 Also, notice the change in color as they grow from young puppies to adult.
 Sometimes they look totally different!

 While grey and black or tan colors are common and accepted as show quality dogs, note that some rarer ones come in a solid grey color, and this color is not acceptable for many major kennel clubs, and may be deemed a "faulty" color.